By Little Pro on 2016-01-07 Views: Update:2017-02-02

 A material is identified as a Marine Pollutant (MP) if it is listed in the IMDG Code Index, or if it meets the criteria for classification as "Environmentally Hazardous Substance (aquatic environment)" in the table below:

 A list of common environmentally hazardous substances or marine pollutants can be found here.
 For a mixture, it is more difficult to check if it is a marine pollutant or not.
 Usually, GHS mixture classification principles or laboratory testing are applied.
+For more info about how to classify a mixture for its environmental hazards, please click here.

 A substance, material, or article that is a marine pollutant and meets the classification criteria for inclusion in another hazard class (es) shall be declared under the most appropriate UN number and proper shipping name relevant for that hazard(s).